microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-02.md

 1. Make sure you have started Docker Desktop on your machine and the Dapr CLI and runtime are installed (see the [prerequisites](../README.md#prerequisites)).

+    If you haven't done so yet, you should now initialize Dapr on your local machine, too (here we won't be using your AKS cluster yet):

+    ``` shell
+    dapr init
+    ```

 2. Open the `Resources` folder in this repo in VS Code.

 3. Open the [terminal window](https://code.visualstudio.com/docs/editor/integrated-terminal) in VS Code and make sure the current folder is `Resources/VehicleRegistrationService`.